menu

 Because of many things, Bogart is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bogart really has some of the features that families look for when choosing a good community to raise children.
 Is Bogart perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Bogart is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Bogart does not have a public transit system used by locals to get to and from work.

 Demographics

-The education level of Bogart citizens is very high relative to the national average among all cities (21.84%): 38.68% of adults in Bogart have a bachelor's degree or even advanced degree.
+The education level of Bogart citizens is substantially higher than the typical US community, as 33.54% of adults in Bogart have at least a bachelor's degree.

-Bogart is a somewhat ethnically-diverse town.
+Bogart is a very ethnically-diverse town.
 The people who call Bogart home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bogart residents report their race to be White, followed by Asian.
-Important ancestries of people in Bogart include English, German, Irish, British, and Polish.
+Important ancestries of people in Bogart include English, German, British, Irish, and Polish.

 The most common language spoken in Bogart is English.
 Other important languages spoken here include Spanish and African languages.